EFWob/RetroRadio/README.md

 If you have the ESP32 radio installed and preferences set up, so it is up and running, the RetroRadio software should run out of the box with a few things to notice:

-- This version needs more NVS-entries.
+- This version needs some more NVS-entries.
 If you are using already much space in NVS (namely if you have a lot of presets defined) you might need to increase the size of the NVS-partition.
 - You can use the command _test_ to check if there are still entries in NVS available.
 If the number of free entries is close to zero, or you see something like *nvssetstr failed!* in Serial output, or if entries have vanished from your preference settings, you are probably